smithjd/sql-pet/docs/083-exploring-a-single-table.md

 )
 ```

-## The overall AdventureWorks sales picture

-On an annual basis, are sales dollars trending up, down or flat?
-We begin with total revenue and number of orders at different levels of detail.
+## A word on naming

 > You will find that many columns have the same name in an enterprise database.
-For example, in the adventureworks database, almost all tables have columns named `rowguid` and `modifieddate`.
+For example, in the adventureworks database, almost all tables have columns named `rowguid` and `modifieddate` and there are many other examples of names that are reused.
+The meaning of a columns depends on the table that contains it, so as you pull a column out of a table, naming its provenance is important.
 >
-> Naming columns carefully (whether retrieved from the database or calculated)  will pay off as our queries become more complex.
-Using `soh` to tag statistics that are derived from the `salesorderheader` table is one example of careful naming.
-A naming convention that reminds you  of the original source of a column is a matter of applying some logic to how things are named; you, future you, and your collaborators will appreciate it although different naming conventions are completely valid.
+> Naming columns carefully (whether retrieved from the database or calculated)  will pay off, especially as our queries become more complex.
+Using `soh` to tag statistics that are derived from the `salesorderheader` table as we do in this book is one example of an intentional naming strategy: it reminds you  of the original source of a column.
+You, future you, and your collaborators will appreciate the effort although different naming conventions are completely valid.
+And a naming convention when rigidly applied can yield some long and uggly names.
 >
 > In the following example `soh` appears in different positions in the column name but it is easy to guess at a glance that the data comes from the `salesorderheader` table.
+>
+> Naming derived tables is just as important as naming derived columns.

+## The overall AdventureWorks sales picture

 ## Annual sales

+On an annual basis, are sales dollars trending up, down or flat?
+We begin with total revenue and number of orders at different levels of detail.

 ```r
 annual_sales <-  tbl(con, in_schema("sales", "salesorderheader")) %>%